sschwartzman/newrelic-unix-plugin/README.md

 #### Examples

-Without any of the optional configuration included, this is what your plugin.json would look like:
+With the optional configurations left as the defaults, this is what your plugin.json might look like:
 ```
 {
+    "global": {
+        "OS": "auto",
+        "debug": false,
+        "hostname": "auto"
+    },
     "agents": [
         {
             "command": "df"